Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 6. **Run the Notebook**:
-    - Run any or all templates as you wish.
+    - Run template as you wish.

+7. **Exploring Other Templates**:
+    - Repeat steps 3-5 for the new template.

 ### Option 2: Local Setup